Miners are still air-cooled in a liquid-cooled world

 We have to buy mining rigs and apply liquid cooling to them, this is where most of the capital goes.
 The listed prices of miners rarely reflect the actual price and delivery dates promised can get delayed for months.
 We've even heard of the manufacturers running the gear themselves when prices are high, for months at a time, and only shipping when the price drops.

-We believe the efficiencies from liquid cooling will give us the edge.
+We're helping the US keep the lead — we believe the efficiencies from liquid cooling will give our company the edge.

 To become the most technically advanced and efficient crypto mining company on the planet...